liujiabin20810/detectBlockedRect/README.md

 # detectBlockedRect
- This is a method for detect nearly horizontal rect, which blocked by other things.
+ This is a tool for detect nearly horizontal rect, which blocked by other things.